Infosheets

 - ERA Portal Austria has developed an interactive diagram showing the different national positions on certain topics.
 The graphic representation it has created is based on an approximative assessment of the relevant text passages in the respective corresponding position papers.

-Position papers by European associations and organisations
+Position papers by European associations & organisations

 ERA Portal Austria provides a handy overview of the position papers on the next EU Framework Programme issued by numerous European associations and organisations.
 This overview includes, among others, position papers by Science Europe, EARTO (European Association of Research and Technology Organisations), several networks of universities such as The Guild, LERU and CESEAR, UAS4Europe (network of universities of applied sciences).

 All the above activities form part of the preparatory work for the European Commission's legislative proposal for the 10th Framework Programme.
 The proposal has been published on 16 July 2025.
-Next step are the negotiations between the Council, European Parliament and Commission, with a view to a final agreement and adoption before the end of 2027.
+Next step are the negotiations between the Member States, European Parliament and Commission, with a view to a final agreement and adoption before the end of 2027.

 myOverview - sign up for personalised information